ADGEfficiency/energy-py-linear/docs/docs/how-to/custom-objective.md

 ## Custom Objective Functions

+An objective function determines the incentives and costs in a linear program.
+It's what you are trying to optimize for.

-`energypylinear` has the ability to optimize for two different objective functions (price or carbon) built into the library.
+`energypylinear` has two different objective functions (price or carbon) built into the library.

 However you may want to optimize for a different objective function in the linear program.